 Beyond Location Awareness: The Shift from Tracking to Orchestration

-GPS technology offers visibility into the locations of trucks, while telematics provides performance diagnostics.
-However, simply knowing where vehicles are does not manage their movement.
-Modern flow orchestration combines queue and fleet data to predict when trucks will move next.
-It automatically assigns docks before arrival and coordinates loading crews, transforming passive monitoring into active operational control.
+GPS technology offers visibility into the locations while telematics provides performance analytics.
+But, knowing where vehicles are does not manage their movement.
+Modern flow software combines queue and fleet data to predict when trucks will move.
+It assigns docks before arrival, transforming passive monitoring into active operational control.

 -